armory/documentation/_admin_guides/shared_configuration_repo.md

 ---

 ## What to expect
-This guide will walk you through setting up a shared confiuration repository between mulitple AWS accounts with multiple Spinnaker installations.
+This guide will walk you through setting up a shared configuration repository between mulitple Spinnaker installations, and using multiple AWS accounts.

 ## What you will need